erikringsmuth/app-router/README.md

 ```

 #### import template
-You can lazy-load `<template>`s instead of custom elements if you don't need data binding and want a lighter-weight page.
+You can lazy-load a `<template>` instead of a custom element.
+This doesn't have data binding but is lighter-weight than a custom element.
 When you route to a template you need to include the `template` attribute.

 ```html
 <app-route path="/example" import="/pages/template-page.html" template></app-route>